aws-ia/terraform-aws-storagegateway/README.md

 ### Storage Gateway interface VPC Endpoint configuration for EC2 Gateway

-Terraform Storage Gateway module allows you to optionally create an interface VPC Endpoint for Storage Gateway by setting create\_vpc\_endpoint=true.
-You can use this connection to activate your gateway and configure it to transfer data to AWS storage services without communicating over the public internet
+The Storage Gateway module allows you to optionally create an interface VPC Endpoint for Storage Gateway by setting `create_vpc_endpoint = true`.
+You can use this endpoint to activate your gateway and to transfer data to AWS storage services without communicating over the public internet.

-Example with VPC endpoint configuration :
+Example with VPC endpoint configuration:

 ```hcl
 module "ec2_sgw" {